Designing Setups for Volatility Release

 The most explosive moves in crypto do not come from chaos.
 They come from compression -- prolonged periods of shrinking range that coil price like a spring, then snap.

-Volatility compression is the market holding its breath.
-Price action narrows, ranges shrink, and Average True Range (ATR) declines steadily over multiple candles.
+Volatility compression is a measurable state, not a feeling: realized volatility falls, ranges narrow, ATR declines candle over candle, and order flow balances.
+Bollinger Band width contracts, often below the 20th percentile of its 100-period distribution.
 On BTC/USDT, a 4-hour chart might show candle bodies contracting from $800 ranges down to $150 over a series of sessions.

 The key visual signatures of compression: